stojg/purr/README.md

 - List open pull requests from GitHub
 - Can be configured via a JSON file and environment variables
 - Use `user_or_organisation/*` in the repo configuration to get PRs for all repositories for that user or organisation
-- Can ignore PRs if the author or assignee is not in a whitelist
+- Can ignore PRs if the author or assignee is not in a user filter
 - Ignores pull requests that contains `[WIP]` or `WIP:` in the title
 - Triggered via cron job or manually